NYSE to delist three Chinese telecoms in dizzying about-face | Business

 The NYSE originally on Thursday announced plans to delist China Mobile Ltd, China Telecom Corp Ltd and China Unicom Hong Kong Ltd. On Monday, it did a U-turn after consulting with regulators in connection with the U.S. Treasury's Office of Foreign Assets Control and decided to keep them listed.
 Wednesday's decision marks a return to the original plan.
 The decision to keep the companies listed had prompted criticism that Treasury was being dovish on China.

 "The Treasury secretary was on the phone with the NYSE (president) now and was told that NYSE would reverse their decision," a U.S. official told Reuters on Tuesday.
-INVESTOR COMPLIANCE URGED
+China's foreign ministry spokeswoman Hua Chunying, when asked about the NYSE announcement, told a regular news briefing on Thursday that Washington's actions would ultimately harm the United States' interests, credibility and image.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)